Azdaroth/Azdaroth.github.io/source/_posts/2013-10-06-structuring-rails-applications.markdown

 other_user = User.new(permission_level: "admin")
 user.role > other_user.role => true
 ```
-<h3>How about Observers and Concerns?</h3>
+<h3>What about Observers and Concerns?</h3>

 <p>There are two more ways to extract logic "the standard way": observers (removed from Rails 4) and concerns.
 Observers aren't really different from callbacks, except they are more difficult to deal with - you will probably forget that you've used them and debugging or following the application logic would be even harder than in callbacks and I'm glad they were removed.
 And the new thing in Rails 4: concerns.
 They are great, expecially for shared behaviour.
 When you need to parameterize field name in several models, you can extract it to a module in concerns, and then include Parameterizable concern, some custom finders and factory methods also can be extracted into concerns.
 If you use the same before_filters in more than controller, extracting them to the concerns would be a good idea.
-In Presenters, such concern as Presenters::Publishable would be beneficial when you have articles, posts and some other models that act in a similar way, so introducing concerns and encouragement to extract similar behaviour was definitely a good idea.</p>
+In Presenters, such concern as <code>Presenters::Publishable</code> would be beneficial when you have articles, posts and some other models that act in a similar way, so introducing concerns and encouragement to extract similar behaviour was definitely a good idea.</p>

 <h3>Any other application layers?</h3>